Favourited 101 times

-The property is a former cattle farm in the vally of the river Oise, situated in the French countryside of the Thiérache (Hauts-de-France).
+The property is a former cattle farm in the valley of the river Oise, situated in the French countryside of the Thiérache (Hauts-de-France).

 Since 2015 it is being transformed into a permaculture smallholding with a food forest, currently by Luc (49), originally from Flanders/Belgium.
-And as the tradition wants it, the pasture is being surrounded by a traditional hedge.
+And as the tradition wants it, the (former) meadow is being surrounded by a Thiérache-style hedge.

 Ideally you are pro-active, able to work together, and at the same time able to get things done on your own.